 - In Digimon Adventure 02, Wormmon has this approach to the Digimon Emperor.
 Unusually for this trope, the Digimon Emperor has nothing but contempt for him, but when he sacrifices himself to save the Emperor's life, it prompts a Heel Realization.

-- Renamon from Digimon Tamers seems to hover somewhere between this trope and Extreme Doormat in the early part of the series, while being treated as a soulless fighting machine by her Tamer.
-She kept a soldier-like nobility, and it's eventually revealed that Renamon chose Ruki and not the other way around.
+- Renamon from Digimon Tamers is this in the early part of the series.
+She kept a soldier-like nobility despite being treated as a soulless fighting machine by her Tamer, and it's eventually revealed that Renamon chose Ruki and not the other way around.
 Both had to undergo Character Development and learn there was more to life than becoming stronger, but it didn't happen to them at the same time or in the same way.

 - Gaomon in Digimon Savers is depicted as very servile to his partner; "Sir, yes sir!" can be his entire dialogue in some episodes, and in the Japanese version, his catchphrase was "Yes, Master."
 However, when his partner temporarily joined the Big Bad because only he could save his sister, it seemed like Gaomon was finally going to have to act with a will of his own for the first time ever to prevent some true horrors from taking place.
 In the end, Touma was only pretending and Gaomon had long since worked it out.